Doctor Zhivago (novel): Parts 6 to 9

 Following the October Revolution and the subsequent Russian Civil War, Yuri and his family decide to flee by train to Tonya's family's former estate (called Varykino), located near the town of Yuriatin in the Ural Mountains.
 During the journey, he has an encounter with Army Commissar Strelnikov ("The Executioner"), a fearsome commander who summarily executes both captured Whites and many civilians.
 Yuri and his family settle in an abandoned house on the estate.
 Over the winter, they read books to each other and Yuri writes poetry and journal entries.
 Spring comes and the family prepares for farm work.
 Yuri visits Yuriatin to use the public library, and during one of these visits sees Lara at the library.
 He decides to talk with her, but finishes up some work first, and when he looks up she is gone.
 He gets her home address from a request slip she had given the librarian.
 On another visit to town, he visits her at her apartment (which she shares with her daughter).
 She informs him that Strelnikov is indeed Pasha, her husband.
 During one of Yuri's subsequent visits to Yuriatin they consummate their relationship.
-They meet at her apartment regularly for more than two months, but then Yuri, while returning from one of their trysts to his house on the estate, is abducted by men loyal to Liberius, commander of the "Forest Brotherhood," the Bolshevik guerrilla band.
+They meet at her apartment regularly for more than two months, but then Yuri, while returning from one of their trysts to his house on the estate, is abducted by men loyal to Liberius, commander of the "Forest Brotherhood", the Bolshevik guerrilla band.

 Parts 10 to 13

 Liberius is a dedicated Old Bolshevik and highly effective leader of his men.
 However, Liberius is also a cocaine addict, loud-mouthed and narcissistic.
 He repeatedly bores Yuri with his long-winded lectures about the glories of socialism and the inevitability of its victory.
 Yuri spends more than two years with Liberius and his partisans, then finally manages to escape.
 After a grueling journey back to Yuriatin, made largely on foot, Yuri goes into town to see Lara first, rather than to Varykino to see his family.
 In town, he learns that his wife, children, and father-in-law fled the estate and returned to Moscow.
 From Lara, he learns that Tonya delivered a daughter after he left.
 Lara assisted at the birth and she and Tonya became close friends.
 Yuri gets a job and stays with Lara and her daughter for a few months.
-Eventually, a townsperson delivers a letter to Yuri from Tonya, which Tonya wrote five months before and which has passed through innumerable hands to reach Yuri.
+One of Lara's friends, Sima Tuntseva, gives her a lengthy sermon on Mary Magdalene in the style of Tolstoy.
+Eventually, a townsman delivers a letter to Yuri from Tonya, which Tonya wrote five months before and which has passed through innumerable hands to reach Yuri.
 In the letter, Tonya informs him that she, the children, and her father are being deported, probably to Paris.
 She says "The whole trouble is that I love you and you do not love me," and "We will never, ever see each other again."
 When Yuri finishes reading the letter, he has chest pains and faints.